Lisbon Estuaries, Alentejo & Algarve

 Day 7 – Visit several habitats including dunes, open water, inter-tidal mudflats, salt marshes, salt pans, reed beds, lagoons and pine woods in other areas of the Ria Formosa Natural Park (Olhão, Quinta do Lago and Ludo).
 Visit the Salgados Lagoon.
 Overnight stay at the Hotel Vila Galé Albacora (or equivalent).

 Day 8 – Return to Lisbon, visiting on the way the inter-tidal mudflats, salt marshes and rice fields of Comporta and Carrasqueira (Sado Estuary Natural Reserve).
 Transfer to Lisbon Airport for return flight (or to your Lisbon hotel).

-2.360 Euros per person.
-Price includes guide fees, transfers from/to the airport/hotel, ground transport (in air-conditioned vehicles), accommodation (including breakfast), meals (lunches in local cafes and dinners in local restaurants, including quality wine at dinner), bottled water throughout the tour, free use of optical equipment (quality binoculars and telescopes) and field guides, bird list, entrance fees to private or protected areas, a contribution of 40 Euros to our Conservation Project in the Guadiana Valley Natural Park (Portugal), participant’s accident insurance and VAT.
-Single supplement: 320 Euros.
+2.760 Euros per person (based on 2 people).
+Price includes guide fees, transfers from/to the airport/hotel, ground transport (in air-conditioned vehicles), accommodation (including breakfast), bottled water throughout the tour, free use of optical equipment (quality binoculars and telescopes) and field guides, bird list, entrance fees to private or protected areas, a contribution of 40 Euros to our Conservation Project in the Guadiana Valley Natural Park (Portugal), participant’s accident insurance and VAT.
+Single supplement: 340 Euros.

-The tours start and end in Lisbon.
+This programme starts and ends in Lisbon, but it is also possible to adapt the itinerary to run from Faro, in the Algarve.
+You can even arrive in one city and depart from the other if you wish.
 If you need accommodation for the nights before and/or after the tour, we are happy to help.
 We suggest you discuss your flight details with us before booking your flights.
-These are small group tours with a maximum of 7 participants.
-We guarantee that any tour will run for 2 people or more.

 Contact us now for reservations or further details